tc39/proposal-temporal/docs/calendar.md

 This method does not need to be called directly except in specialized code.
 It is called indirectly when using `add()` and `subtract()` of `Temporal.PlainDateTime`, `Temporal.PlainDate`, and `Temporal.PlainYearMonth`.

+A custom implementation of this method would perform the calendar-specific addition, convert the result to the ISO calendar, and return an object created using `new constructor(...isoArgs)`.
+(This allows it to create custom subclasses of the built-in Temporal objects.)

 For example: